-What else can be said about Yo La Tengo that hasn’t been documented in the last three decades?
-This year they celebrate 29 years as a band – 29 years of their name being misspelled, live impromptu cover-song radio performances, wedding band appearances, alternate personalities (see “Condo Fucks“), and (thousands of) one-of-a-kind performances including improvised film soundtracking and recitations of Seinfeld monologues in front of live audiences.
-Like Seinfeld, they’ve earned universal acclaim to the point where the rare hater is no doubt accustomed to hearing, “wait, how can you NOT LIKE Yo La Tengo?!”
-So my point is, they’re still a big deal.
+In 2013, Yo La Tengo celebrate 29 years as a band—29 years of their name being misspelled, live impromptu cover-song radio performances, wedding band appearances, alternate personalities (see “Condo Fucks“), and (thousands of) one-of-a-kind performances including improvised film soundtracking and recitations of Seinfeld monologues in front of live audiences.

 Fade, their 13th studio album, gels with the last two Yo La Tengo albums in that it’s a mixture of the following:

 1) Mellow, whispered ballads

 3) Repetition-heavy up-tempo rockers (with the occasional guitar feedbacking freakout)

 The freak-outs on Fade remain somewhat tame, especially when the band substitutes distorted guitars or basses for more unique timbres like symphonic strings or trombones.
 Overall, the album’s a quieter affair.

 A flopping electronic rhythm introduces the maraca-shaking sing-along opener, “Ohm.”
 The song’s laid-back southern motorik vibe makes for the most straightforward track on the album, save for “Paddle Forward”—a soon-to-be-classic live rocker.
 Both songs carry Kiwi pop-like vibes that would be exciting if not for the potential of following a pattern of strong openers followed by more lackluster tracks, as was the case on 2009’s Popular Songs.